moorepants/learn-multibody-dynamics/energy.rst

 If :math:`Q` is the mass center of a rigid body, the equation represents the translational kinetic energy of the rigid body.
-The rotational kinetic energy of a rigid body :math:`B` with mass center :math:`B_o` in :math:`N` is added to its translational kinetic energy and is defined as:
+The rotational kinetic energy of a rigid body :math:`B` with mass center :math:`B_o` in :math:`N` is added to its translational kinetic energy and the total kinetic energy of :math:`B` is defined as:

 .. math::